Advanced Non-12-Step Rehab

 – Religious Freedom

-Most of us know there is a constitutional law prohibiting the government from interfering with the right of religious freedom.
-It’s ironic that over 95% of all drug alcohol treatment centers in the United States are based on the 12 steps of Alcoholics Anonymous.
+Most of us know there is a constitutional law prohibiting the government from interfering with the right to religious freedom.
+It’s ironic that over 95% of all drug and alcohol treatment centers in the United States are based on the 12 steps of Alcoholics Anonymous.

 Non 12 Step Rehab Recovery Program

 A fair amount of these treatment programs are devoted to teaching their patients about the 12 steps.
-This includes attending AA meetings and even working some of the first few steps, while in rehab care.
+This includes attending AA meetings and even working on some of the first few steps while in rehab care.
 Alcoholics Anonymous is a spiritually centered program.
-Much of their program of recovery has to do with believing in God or a Higher Power and building a relationship with God, or a Higher Power.
+Much of their program of recovery has to do with believing in God or a Higher Power and building a relationship with God or a Higher Power.

-One definition of religion is: a specific fundamental set of beliefs and practices generally agreed upon by a number of persons or sects, or a body of persons adhering to a particular set of beliefs and practices.
+One definition of religion is: a specific fundamental set of beliefs and practices generally agreed upon by a number of persons or sects or a body of persons adhering to a particular set of beliefs and practices.
 So, using that as the definition, Alcoholics Anonymous might very well meet the criteria of being a form of religion.
-The problem recently came to a head when a California judge ruled a parolee, who was an atheist, was required to complete a 12 step treatment program as a part of his sentence.
+The problem recently came to a head when a California judge ruled that a parolee, an atheist, was required to complete a 12-step treatment program as part of his sentence.